apache/airflow/BREEZE.rst

           If specified, installs Airflow directly from reference in GitHub.
 This happens at image building time in production image and at container entering time for CI image.

+  --no-rbac-ui
+          Disables RBAC UI when Airflow 1.10.* is installed.

+  --install-wheels
+          If specified it will look for wheel packages placed in dist folder and it will install the wheels from there after installing Airflow.
+This is useful for testing backport packages as well as in the future for testing provider packages for 2.0.

   -I, --production-image
           Use production image for entering the environment and builds (not for tests).